 - a) Less than Significant With Mitigation.
 The project will not conflict with local policies or ordinances related to biological resources.
 The project is not within an adopted Habitat Conservation Plan area.
-The project will implement required mitigation measures, as identified in Section IV of this document, so as not to have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service. - b) Less than Significant Impact.
+The project will implement required mitigation measures BIO-1 through BIO-4, as identified in Section IV of this document, so as not to have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service. - b) Less than Significant Impact.
 The project does not have impacts that are individually limited, but cumulatively considerable.
+The Daggett community contains the infrastructure necessary to efficiently serve this project as well as the planned and approved projects to be constructed in the future.
 The project will construct and install the services, infrastructure and utilities necessary to serve the project. - c) Less than Significant Impact.
 The project will not have environmental effects that will cause substantial adverse effects on human beings, either directly or indirectly, as there are no such impacts identified by the studies conducted for this project or identified by review of other sources or by other agencies.